 The degree program in Information Systems Management (ISM) provides the ICT industry with top quality professionals understanding the principles of business and having the all-around competencies needed to successfully manage large international ICT development projects or continuous ICT services.

-Upon graduation you will be awarded an internationally recognized degree called Master of Business Administration.
+Upon graduation, you will be awarded an internationally recognized degree called Master of Business Administration.
 Professionals possessing the degree are wanted by international enterprises, companies pursuing offshoring and outsourcing or other types of cooperation spanning multiple countries.

-Key learning outcomes of the Degree Programme
+Key learning outcomes of the Degree program

 ISM broadens the skills of an ICT expert for managing business driven ICT development projects and managing ICT services in an international environment.
-Understanding global business processes and management principles becomes a key competence of every ISM student.
+Understanding global business processes and management principles become a key competence of every ISM student.
 Active search for new and innovative solutions in order to respond to the changing business needs and technological environment belongs to the student’s final competence profile.